Solutions for Live Streaming Video in Corporate Environments

 - Streaming delivery over Akamai’s CDN network that has 240,000+ numbers of servers worldwide

 - RESTful API provides full access to the platform (code samples are available to further ease development)

 - White-label mobile-compatible video player with an integrated paywall

 - Flexible, easy-to-use platform, including to stream live video on your website

 - Live streaming and video-on-demand support

-DaCast pricing for monthly plans starts at $19/month for the Starter plan.
-Businesses will likely prefer the Premium ($125/mo) or Enterprise ($289/mo) plans.
+Dacast pricing starts at $39/month for the Starter plan.
+Businesses will likely prefer the Scale plan ($188/mo).
 These include API access and other advanced features like monetization.
-Enterprise plans are also available for OTT video stream hosting and other large businesses.
+Custom plans are also available for OTT video stream hosting and other large businesses.
 Event-pricing is also an option if you stream occasionally or just a few times a year.

 To assess the right plan for you, you can check out our live streaming pricing plans, or contact us directly for a custom plan.

 We hope that this article has helped you choose among solutions for live streaming.
 No matter what your business model, it’s very likely that video can help you grow and expand.

 Our platform, Dacast, is one of the solutions for live streaming that we hope you’ll consider trying!
 Our streaming service helps a wide range of businesses access solutions for live streaming and online video.
 If you’d like to try our services, we have a 14-day free trial, with no credit card required.
 Click here to start streaming live with this trial: